biniona-mongodb/mongodb_jupyter_docker_image/README.md

 # Atlas + Jupyter Skunkworks

-This is part of a project trying to serve Jupyter notebooks on Atlas.
+This is part of a project trying to serve preconfigured Jupyter notebooks on Atlas.

 Navigate into your clone of this repository and run: